kpremji03/hello-world/README.md

 # hello-world
-A place where to store ideas, resources, or even share and discuss things.
+A place where to store ideas, resources, or even share and discuss thoughts.

 Hello world!